-The Adult Dependent Relative visa application is for individuals that are either settled or have refugee status in the UK and wish to bring their adult dependent relative, such as an elderly parent or grandparents, into the UK.
+The Adult Dependent Relative visa application is for individuals that are either settled or have refugee status in the UK.
+It allows individuals to bring their adult dependent relative, such as an elderly parent or grandparents, into the UK.

 What is the eligibility criteria for the Adult Dependent Relative visa application?

 To be eligible for this visa, the following must apply: